koolkid90/Bomba/README.md

 # Bomba
 BOMBA is a cryptographic system based on the principle of floating entropy.
 Unlike classical ciphers (AES, ChaCha20) where entropy is fixed (256 bits), BOMBA increases entropy linearly with message length.
 -------------------------------------------------------------------------------------
 You can plug your own generator, your own alphabet set, and your own number of measurements into BOMBA — in a sense, it's a **cryptographic constructor**.
+For this DEMO used LCG and lack of hmac

 ------------------------------------------------------